 Lower Republican NRD also has an agreement with NBID to use a portion of water savings from automated gates for Compact compliance.
 The NRD provided one million dollars for the gates.

-Currently, Lower Republican NRD has indicated support to work with NeDNR on the Superior Canal WaterSMART grant and is currently utilizing a WaterSMART grant from the USBR to implement a program for installing over 1,000 telemetry-enabled flowmeters in the next three years.
+Currently, Lower Republican NRD has supported work with NeDNR on the Superior Canal WaterSMART project and is utilizing a WaterSMART grant from the USBR to implement a program for telemetry-enabled flowmeters.
+See the description under Action Item 2.2.1 for details.

-Tri-Basin NRD created the Water Conservation Incentive Program (WCIP) to encourage irrigators to accept limits on their water use in exchange for receiving cash payments when they save water within their allocation.
+Tri-Basin NRD created the Water Conservation Incentive Program (WCIP) to encourage irrigators to accept limits on their water use in exchange for receiving cash payments if they save water within their allocation period.
+Landowners also get flexibility to use their limited allocation on uncertified irrigated acres.
 Agreements last five years.
-There were new WCIP contracts for 133.86 acres in the Republican Basin in 2021.
+Landowners have 1,445 certified irrigated acres enrolled in the program.